Community / Service

 Here are some of the ways in which you can be involved in building community here at CTL:

 E-Team exists to Energize, Encourage, and Equip the congregation in God’s mission to share the Good News.
 The Christ the Lord E-Team (Evangelism) partners with other church committees and groups to develop events that live out the Gospel in our community and world.
 This group also encourages a spirit of hospitality among all those who gather within the building.
 They are responsible for community meals, potlucks, and receptions, and can always use help with those!

-Pastoral Care supports ministries such as the Bridge Group for those who have found themselves single, Caring Meals, Communion Ministers for the sick and home-bound, the Card Ministry, and the Prayer Chain that help us relate directly to members.
+Pastoral Care supports ministries such as Caring Meals, Communion Ministers for the sick and home-bound, the Card Ministry, and the Prayer Chain that help us relate directly to members.
 It is our goal to assure connectivity to each member as part of our ministry.